Dar Mawati Marrakesh

 Rich decorated door at Ben Youssef Madrasa in Marrakesh, Morocco

-Jemaa el-Fna Square
+Jemaa el-Fna Square and Souk

 Jemaa el-Fna is Marrakech's most famous square, located at the heart of the old city (medina).
 It comes alive with activity, offering an exciting atmosphere filled with street performers, snake charmers, musicians, and local food stalls.
 During the day, it’s a bustling marketplace, but at night, it transforms into an open-air dining area where visitors can taste traditional Moroccan dishes.
 The square has been recognized by UNESCO as an Intangible Cultural Heritage due to its vibrant cultural significance and role in preserving traditional Moroccan life.